 Lid can be difficult to remove

 Ice cube trays create a problem in a disorganized freezer: They need to be placed on a completely flat surface to prevent spills.
 That means you have to push aside your bags of frozen vegetables just to accommodate a dozen or so ice cubes.
-Conveniently, the OXO Good Grips No-Spill plastic tray comes with a sealable silicone lid, so you can carry and stack your trays without creating a mess.
-The lid keeps your cubes from absorbing unpleasant freezer odors and it comes off to be cleaned on the top rack of your dishwasher.
-Most customers agree that the lid indeed prevents spills on the way from the faucet to the freezer, earning the set positive reviews.
-Some note, however, that sometimes ice crystals build up underneath the lid, making it a bit difficult to remove.
-The tray makes 14 cubes in all.
+Conveniently, the OXO Good Grips No-Spill plastic tray comes with a sealable silicone lid, so you can carry and stack it without creating a mess.
+The lid keeps your cubes from absorbing unpleasant freezer odors, and it comes off to be cleaned on the top rack of your dishwasher.